What to See and Do

 Utilising, in part, bricks from the chimney stack of the mill, the homestead was remodelled and occupied by Thomas Wise as his family residence until 1909.
 Between 1920 and 1959 the homestead was occupied by Dr Marcus Vicars Southey, DSO, as his residence and surgery.

 The homestead became derelict until purchased by the NSW Land Department in August 1975 and dedicated as a Reserve for a Museum.
 Jerilderie Shire Council was appointed trustees, with the Historical Society responsible for its management.
-Visit the History page for more information.
+Click here for more information.